MONKEYPOX appears to be mutating in the Congo and the U.S. may be in for a new round. - See below or go to the CDC websites:

 - Exposure risks-

-- * People who have a history of multiple sex partners in the past two weeks in our KC area or another region with known monkeypox activity.
+- * People who have a history of multiple sex partners.

 - * People who have had a sexually transmitted disease (Syphilis, Gonorrhea, Chlamydia) within the past year. or Known exposure- * People who are contacts to known cases of Monkeypox.
 (The vaccine can be administered within the 14 days past last date of exposure if there are no symptoms of disease.)